Costs of Freedom

 Tyrants and their disciples thumb their noses at justice.

-Fall and spring may never come back in my lifetime…
+Fall and spring, I may never see it come back in my lifetime…

 Is it still raining outside?

-Yes, it's still coming down looks like there is no slowing down.
+Yes, it's still coming down; it looks like there is no slowing down.

 I'm hungry.

-Maybe there is something I didn't see in the cupboard?
+Maybe there's something I missed in the cupboard?

 Maybe way in the back?